 When you discuss Group-related information online, be transparent by giving your name and role and mentioning that you work for the Group.
 If you have an individual site that refers to or has an impact on the Group, use a disclaimer such as “The views expressed on this site are my own and not those of Capgemini.”

-Establishing a Group account or becoming an official Group representative that shares information about the Group and the areas we work in, requires approval from Group or local Marketing & Communications teams.
+Establishing a Group account or becoming an official Group representative that shares information about the Group and the areas we work in requires approval from the Group Digital & Content team.
 Only these accounts may display the company logo.
-If you would like to represent Capgemini or create a Group account, please contact your local Marketing and Communications team or the Group web team.
+If you would like to represent Capgemini or create a Group account, please contact your local Marketing and Communications team.
 If a member of the press or online media contacts you about online content concerning Capgemini, please refer them to the Group press office, or your local PR manager.

 Your behavior online should be consistent with Our Code of Business Ethics.